 If you’re on a low budget, but you still want to do some mining with your laptop, this is one of the best choices at the moment.
 Usually selling well under $1,000 (make sure you check the price though for the updated, exact amount), this laptop has two characteristics that are important for mining cryptocurrencies and altcoin: good CPU and great GPU.

 It’s actually the graphics card that makes it a really good choice: the laptop has an NVIDIA GeForce GTX 1050 which is extremely good.
-Not as good as the AMD cards that crypto-miners love so much, but laptops with those cards are not on the market (or extremely difficult to find).
-So we’ll stick with what we have – and what we have is a great card without doubt as it’s one of the latest generation graphic cards from nVidia.
+This one is definitely a great card and even though it’s not the latest generation, it still is pretty close and delivers some awesome results.
 A great choice!

-The CPU is not as impressive, though: the laptop is powered by a 7th Generation Intel Core i5-7300HQ quad-core processor running 2.5GHz, but it’s still decent.
+The CPU of this laptops is not as impressive, though: the laptop is powered by a 7th Generation Intel Core i5-7300HQ quad-core processor running 2.5GHz, but it’s still decent.
 And for the price we’re paying overall, we can’t really expect a lot more.

-Finally, the system is rounded up by 8GB of RAM and 256GB of SSD storage, which make it a really good laptop for everyday use or gaming.
+Finally, the system is rounded up by 8GB of RAM and 256GB of SSD storage, which make it a really good laptop for everyday use or gaming if you don’t want to invest in a laptop dedicated entirely to mining.

-When it comes to mining cryptocurrency, it can deliver decent results with the right currency.
+When it comes to mining cryptocurrency, it can deliver decent results with the right coin.
 Even though it does have two fans and intelligent cooling options, it can still get pretty hot if you mine continuously.
 However, it’s good to know that the extra fans are doing their job!
-Consider getting a cooling pad though or giving it some rest time every few hours.
+Consider getting a cooling pad though or giving it some rest time every several hours.

 For this budget though, we’re talking about a decent laptop which can be considered a nice entry point in the world of crypto-mining.